davidgasquez/handbook/Open Data.md

 - Spec file locator with fallback to the package registry.
 - Versioning and latest versions.
 - Asset checksums.

+#### Unified Schema Design

+- The goal is to create a single, [unified schema across datasets](https://docs.cybersyn.com/getting-started/concepts/unified-schema).
+This schema aims to strike a balance between flexibility to accommodate arbitrarily shaped data along with consistency in core tables.
+- Datasets are built around two concepts: entities and timeseries.
+  - Entities are concrete things or objects (a geography, a company, a mortgage application).
+  - Timeseries are abstract measures (ie. statistics) related to an entity and a date.
+- The core tables are:
+  - `entities`: Contains the entities that are being tracked.
+For example, Spain, Madrid, etc.
+    - Should be something like `province_index` or `weather_station_index` to be able to join with the timeseries.
+    - This table contains permanent characteristics describing an entity.
+E.g: for Provinces, the name, the region.
+    - Each row represents a distinct entity.
+The table is wide, in that immutable characteristics are expressed in their own fields.
+  - `attributes`: Attributes are descriptors of a timeseries.
+An attribute is the equivalent of a characteristic except for the abstract timeseries rather than the concrete entity.
+    - Columns:
+      - `variable_id`: Unique identifier for the attribute
+      - `name`: Name of the attribute
+      - `description`: Description of the attribute
+      - `unit`: Unit of the attribute
+      - `source`: Source of the attribute
+      - `frequency`: Frequency of the attribute (daily, monthly, etc.)
+      - `measurement_type`: Type of measurement (e.g. nominal, ordinal, interval, ratio, percentage)
+      - Metadata columns;
+        - `category`: Category of the attribute
+        - `namespace`: Namespace of the attribute
+        - `tags`: JSON with tags of the attribute?
+        - `aggregation_function`: Aggregation function to use when aggregating the attribute
+  - `timeseries`: Timeseries are abstract measures (ie. statistics, metrics) related to an entity and a date.
+Timeseries are temporal statistics or measures centered around an entity and timestamp.
+For example, GDP of Spain, population of Madrid, etc. Timeseries are abstract concepts (ie. a measure) rather than a concrete thing.
+    - Could be something like `weather_timeseries`  to be able to join with the entities.
+    - Columns:
+      - `variable_id`: Unique identifier for the attribute
+      - `geography_id`: Unique identifier for the geography
+      - `date`: Date of the metric
+      - `value`: Value of the metric
+  - `relationshipts`: Contains the relationships between entities.
+For example, Spain is composed of provinces, Madrid is a province, etc.
+    - Relationships can also be temporal – valid for an interval defined by specific start and end dates.
+  - `characteristics`: Descriptors of an entity that are temporal.
+They have a start date and end date.

 ## Architecture